-Hal Finney was a computer scientist graduated from Caltech in 1979.
-As a student, he was voted “most brains” by his peers.
+Hal Finney was a computer scientist who graduated from Caltech in 1979.
+As a student, he wreceived the “most brains” award from his peers.
 During his freshman year, he took a course on gravitational field theory designed for graduate students.
-Apparently, Finney was very intelligent, and people remember seeing him with a copy of Ayn Rand’s Atlas Shrugged.
-With this kind of literature, he could have easily formed libertarian views on life.
+It seems Finney was extremely intelligent, which fits the first criterion for being Satoshi.

 Finney made a significant contribution to the new version of the PGP protocol, but he had to hide his involvement from the government.
 So he was very well aware of the problems Phil had regarding PGP.
-Because of that, I can understand his desire to hide his identity when creating bitcoin.
+Because of that, I can understand his desire to hide his identity when creating Bitcoin.
 But why did he choose to be a man from a faraway Japan?

 Let’s look at other clues

 After posting the whitepaper on the mailing list, Satoshi received three replies.
 Two of them were negative.
 However, the third answer was very much affirmative, and it boosted the acceptance of Bitcoin.
 Guess who posted that message?
 You’re right, it was Hal Finney.

 He even encouraged Satoshi to write the code, thinking others would be convinced once they saw the network running.